 There’s no doubt that Isola Bella, on Lake Maggiore, is totally and utterly over the top.
 What’s much harder to work out is how it gets away with this.
 It charms you into suspending discernment.
 You find yourself loving it precisely for its outrageous extravagance, and yet can’t help but feel like you’ve been taken in.
 Bewitched.

 Certainly, I’m enchanted beyond my ability to explain.

-I’m back there for abut the sixth time, and my first time in mid summer.
-I’ve seen it in late spring, late summer, and mid autumn, but never now.
-It’s possibly not the ‘best’ moment for anything, except, perhaps, the oleanders (which, curiously, flower like they’re on steroids, but then go fully ‘over’ as the summer progresses, unlike at home, where they take seasonally longer to get started, but then just keep going).
+I’m back there for about the sixth time, and my first time in mid-summer.
+I’ve seen it in late spring, late summer, and mid-autumn, but never now.
+It’s possibly not the ‘best’ moment for anything, except, perhaps, the oleanders (which, curiously, flower-like they’re on steroids, but then go fully ‘over’ as the summer progresses, unlike at home, where they take seasonally longer to get started, but then just keep going).
 But it’s as good as ever.

 There’s a couple of natural advantages that need to be acknowledged from the start.
 Firstly, islands are imbued with an undeniable charm.
 It’s that separation, the isolation, the ‘otherness’.
 And then there’s the wider setting which, for which the most prosaic and modest adjective applicable would be ‘stupendous’.